DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_PRIVATE_KEY_JWT.md

-# Set up an Microsoft Entra ID application using a private key JWT
+# Set up a Microsoft Entra ID application using a private key JWT

 <!-- TOC -->